dav72/ups/README.md

 503	|Service Unavailable - The service is temporary unavailable (e.g. scheduled Platform Maintenance).
 Try again later.

 ------------------------------------------------------------------------------------------------------------------
-[TrackingMore](https://www.trackingmore.com) is a multiple carrier solutions.
-Developers can get tracking results from 410+ couriers by integrating trackingmore API.Check the courier code.  use  UPS Tracking API of Trackingmore  allows eCommerce developers in any sizes to add package tracking fuction easily.
-Use [UPS Tracking API](https://www.trackingmore.com/ups-tracking.html)  to:
+[UPS Tracking](https://usps-track.us/ups/) is a multiple carrier solutions.
+Developers can get tracking results from 410+ couriers by integrating ups tracker API.Check the courier code.  use  UPS Tracking API of Trackingmore  allows eCommerce developers in any sizes to add package tracking fuction easily.
+Use [UPS Tracking API](https://usps-track.us/ups/)  to:

    *   Get UPS realtime tracking info of muti-carriers in one integration
    *   Provide UPS shipment tracking experience like Amazon
    *   Push UPS  notifications of package update with webhook
    *   Verify UPS delivery exception before it is too late
+   *   ups store locator at [ups near me] (https://usps-track.us/ups-store/)